Adversarial Multi-Model Development Pipeline (VSDD)¶

 P5 --> P6[Phase 6: Convergence]

-Phase 1 — Spec Crystallization.
+Phase 1 — Spec crystallization.
 Establish behavioral contracts, interface definitions, and an edge-case catalog using spec-driven development.
-Define the Purity Boundary Map (see below) before any implementation, since it shapes module decomposition.
+Define the Purity Boundary Map (see below) before any implementation, because it shapes how you split the code into modules.

-Phase 2 — Test-First Implementation.
-Translate specs into failing tests, then implement only what tests demand.
-Red → Green → Refactor.
+Phase 2 — Test-first implementation.
+Translate specs into failing tests, then implement only what the tests demand.
+Red, green, refactor.

-Phase 3 — Adversarial Refinement.
-The Adversary reviews specs, tests, and code with a clean context window, tagging each finding by dimension: spec fidelity, test coverage, or implementation flaw.
+Phase 3 — Adversarial refinement.
+The Adversary reviews specs, tests, and code with a clean context window.
+It tags each finding by dimension: spec fidelity, test coverage, or implementation flaw.

-Phase 5 — Formal Hardening.
-Execute formal proofs, fuzzing, and mutation testing against the battle-tested implementation.
+Phase 5 — Formal hardening.
+Run formal proofs, fuzzing, and mutation testing against the tested implementation.
 The Purity Boundary Map identifies the formally verifiable subset.
 Cross-examination at phase boundaries is a documented robustness mechanism in LLM multi-agent SE systems (ACM TOSEM, 2024).

 Phase 6 — Convergence.
 Exit the loop.
-See convergence criterion below.
+See the convergence criterion below.

 Purity Boundary Map¶